 “Premier areostat électrique a hélice.”

-The Carruthers Aviation Collection on the history of aviation was presented to Claremont McKenna College in 1950 by the Rev. and Mrs. John F. B. Carruthers.
+The Carruthers Aviation Collection on the history of aviation was presented to Claremont McKenna College in 1950 by the Rev. John F. B. Carruthers and his wife, nee Mabel Grandin.
 Subsequent gifts and purchases have increased the collection to its present size of approximately 4,000 volumes.

 “Globe fait pour être dirigé, c.
 1785.” from Ballons by the Ariel Press.